IronBox/antisqli-core/README.md

 # IronBox AntiSQLi Library
-The IronBox AntiSQLi libray provides developers with convenient classes and extensions to reduce the risk from SQL injection (SQLi) attacks in their code.
+The IronBox AntiSQLi libray provides developers with convenient classes and extensions to reduce the risk from SQL injection (SQLi) attacks in their .NET applications.

 The library provides support for:

+- SQL Server
-- SQL databases
+- Azure SQL Database
 - Azure Cosmos DB/ DocumentDB

 ## Installation